GitHub-Admin-Customer-Repos/Copilot-Hands-On/sql_labs/sql_CTEs.md

-# GitHub Copilot SQL Procedures
+# GitHub Copilot SQL CTEs

 We will be using a public data set in BigQuery as our data source.